L4Lune/mastermind/README.md

 Set Up
-1. Computer creates a code
+1. Computer creates a code (DONE)
-2. A player is created from Player class with instance variable @guess
+2. A player is created from Player class with instance variable @guess (DONE)

 Game Loop (12 rounds)
 1. The player inputs their guess